phalcon/documentation/docs/api/phalcon_mvc.md

 public static function setup( array $options ): void;
 ```

-Enables/disables options in the ORM
+Enables/disables options in the ORM.

+The options are written to process-global `Phalcon\Support\Settings`
+(`orm.*` flags) and therefore affect every model in the process at once.
+Call this once during bootstrap; it is not per-model or per-container
+configuration, and one application's `setup()` reconfigures the ORM for
+every other user in the same process.

 #### `skipOperation()` { #mvcmodel-skipoperation }